 Nothing screams unprofessional more than glaring typos and grammar issues.
 Although no one is perfect, you can attempt to come close.
 Ask friends and family to look over your pages and help you find these errors, or hire a professional editor to proof your pages.
 The example below is just for fun.
 This is not a real web design company, but a tongue-in-cheek look at how unprofessional some companies appear.

-Site Title: Web Tek Rocks
+Example of Bad Website: Web Tek Rocks

-So Bad That You Can’t Explain It
+Mistake #10: Worst Website Design Ever – So Bad That You Can’t Explain It

 There may be a combination of ugly colors, poor navigation and other items.
 Fortunately, these sites are rare, but viewing them can help you know what not to do when you design your site.